Lennox Lewis vs. Mike Tyson: The fight

-Round four: Again Tyson rushed out in the round's beginning moments, but Lewis then landed two strong jabs before landing a big right.
-With 10 seconds left in the round Lewis landed a couple of punches on Tyson who went down.
+Round four: Again Tyson rushed out at the bell, but Lewis then landed two strong jabs before landing a big right.
+With ten seconds left in the round Lewis landed a couple of punches on Tyson who went down.
 Referee Eddie Cotton ruled it a slip and deducted a point from Lewis for pushing Tyson down.
-Tyson's face had then started to swell.
+Tyson's face was starting to swell.

 Round five: Cotton stopped the fight and talked to Lewis again in the fifth round about pushing.
-As the round went on, a visibly weakened Tyson began throwing fewer and fewer punches while struggling to land on most of his attempts.
+As the round went on, a visibly weakened Tyson began throwing fewer and fewer punches and struggling to land.

 Round six: Lewis stayed in control by mostly connecting on jabs.
-With just over a minute left in the round, Tyson was able to land a couple of shots which had created swelling just below Lewis' left eye.
-But by the conclusion of the round Tyson had already sustained lacerations above both his eyes.
+With just over a minute left in the round, Tyson was able to land a couple of shots which had created swelling just below Lewis‘ left eye, but by the end of the round Tyson had been cut above both eyes.

-Round seven: In the seventh round, Lewis put Tyson off balance upon landing a crushing right hook.
-Lewis once more was overpowering in taking the round, with what was little resistance at that point; continuing on as he had shown without relent through most of the fight, landing 31 punches in comparison to only 4 landed for Tyson.
+Round seven: Lewis put Tyson off balance with a crushing right hook.
+Lewis once more was overpowering in taking the round, with what was little resistance at that point, out-landing Tyson 31-4.

-Round eight: with 47 seconds left to the bell, Tyson was hit with a heavy right cross from Lewis, knocking him to the canvas and down for the second time in the round.
-As Tyson lay on his back, he was counted out by the referee at the 2:25 mark, as he made no real effort to get back up and continue fighting.
+Round eight: with 47 seconds left, Lewis knocked Tyson down for the second time in the round.
+As Tyson lay on his back, he was counted out at 2:25 mark, as he made no real effort to get back up and continue fighting.
 Lennox Lewis was declared the winner by KO.

 Aftermath

 A month later, Lewis vacated the IBF title deciding not to fight Chris Byrd, who was the mandatory challenger.

-The fight was named The Ring magazine Knockout of the Year for year 2002.
+The fight was named The Ring magazine Knockout of the Year for 2002.